What is a Backlog?

-If different teams are involved in a development, it is a good idea to work with team backlogs and distribute the backlogs items accordingly among the respective team backlogs.
-If only one team is involved, then Release Backlog and Team Backlog are identical.
-Developers and employees can also maintain individual, personal backlogs.
+If different teams are involved in a development, it is a good idea to work with team backlogs and distribute the items accordingly among the respective teams.
+If only one team is involved, then Release and Team Backlog are identical.
+Developers and employees can also maintain individual, personal lists.

 The Product Backlog is the first container in which tasks to be completed, functional requirements, features etc. are recorded.
-In some organisations, the product backlog is also called a domain backlog – whenever organisations are active in different domains and it makes sense to record the backlog items per domain.
-A product backlog can be described by four properties:
+In some organisations it is also called domain backlog – whenever organisations are active in different domains and it makes sense to record the items per domain.
+It can be described by four properties:

-- Detailing: A backlog item is described in detail the higher its priority is.
+- Detailing: A item is described in detail the higher its priority is.

-- Evaluation: A backlog item describes a customer benefit and this affects the prioritisation of the item.
+- Evaluation: A item describes a customer benefit and this affects the prioritisation of the item.

 Prioritisation of Backlog Items

-The maintenance of backlogs is an important success factor for product development.
-With a well maintained backlog, you ensure that only requirements with the highest priorities are met.
+Prioritising backlogs is an important success factor for software and product development, as it ensures that the important and correct requirements are realised.
 There are various methods for prioritising which can also be combined with each other: